leitbogioro/Tools/README.md

 <br />
 <br />

-**--ip6-mask "IPv6 subnet musk"**: It must be added with --ip6-addr and --ip6-gate together, in this situation, --network "static/manual" is automatically assigned.
+**--ip6-mask "IPv6 subnet musk"**: It must be added with --ip6-addr and --ip6-gate together, in this situation, --network "static/manual" is automatically assigned, can only accept prefix number transmit.
+IPv6 CIDR Calculator: https://en.rakko.tools/tools/27/
 <br />
 <br />